Intro to panes

 - Image overlays

 - Debug tools

-When you click into a pane, a blue bar at the top of the pane indicates that it is active.
+When you click into a pane, a blue bar at the top of the pane indicates that it is the currently active pane.
 When a pane is active, keyboard input (like space and arrow keys) are sent to the pane rather than to the browser.
 To clear this, press

 At the bottom of a pane we can show various buttons, though they are only visible when applicable:

 Console stats can be turned on in the global settings in the top right of the app by clicking "Show Console Stats per Pane".

 When it's turned on, the bottom left of each panel automatically shows counters for console messages, warnings, errors, network and debug logs that were emitted from that pane, so you always know which panes are sending console messages.
 Click these to open the console to inspect them further.

 Contact us any time though chat, Slack or our contact form:Contact Support